-Therefore, the first attempt in conducting a self-selection process for the Consultation Group members would unavoidably face a dilemma between the two: the need to raise awareness and the need to establish a mechanism (leaders and communications lines) to raise awareness.
+Therefore, the first attempt in conducting a self-selection process for the Consultation Group members would unavoidably face a dilemma between the two: the need to raise awareness and the need to establish a mechanism to raise awareness.
 Eventually, the selection process was made possible by a few active VFC members and their peers, who went above and beyond in reaching out and explaining the importance of being part of the Consultation Group.